-- Know the school and district procedures for reporting suspected abuse and or neglect.
-Although candidates are not mandatory reporters, they are expected to exhibit ethical behaviors and report concerns to the proper authority. - Report any sexual harassment, bullying or sexual misconduct to the building administrator or to a guidance counselor.
+• Know the school and district procedures for reporting suspected abuse and or neglect.
+Although candidates are not mandatory reporters, they are expected to exhibit ethical behaviors and report concerns to the proper authority.

+- Report any sexual harassment, bullying or sexual misconduct to the building administrator or to a guidance counselor.
 Candidates must never ignore this behavior, never engage in this behavior, and never attempt to handle these issues alone. - Set boundaries with K-12 students.
-As a member of a professional staff, candidates must never involve themselves with students through personal social media exchanges.
-Texting, friending, phoning, sharing or linking are not acceptable. - Maintain the strict confidentiality of all student and staff information.
+As a member of a professional staff, candidates must never involve themselves with students through personal or social media exchanges.
+Personal contact with students outside of school requirements is not acceptable. - Maintain the strict confidentiality of all student and staff information.
 Confidentiality is governed by state law and ethical standards.
-Candidates must always refer questions about students to the teacher of record, and never repeat any confidential information to other staff, students, friends or community members.
+Candidates must always refer questions about students to the teacher of record and must never repeat any confidential information to other staff, students, friends, or community members.